Barclays halts agriculture trading with hedge funds

 Barclays said in its results statement on Tuesday that Fixed Income, Currency and Commodities revenue jumped 50 percent year-on-year in the fourth quarter and 17 percent last year, but like other banks it does not break out commodity turnover.

-In the fourth quarter, commodities revenue at top U.S. banks tumbled by a third as tougher regulation curbed activity amid lacklustre markets and sluggish demand for hedging, consultancy Tricumen said.
+In the fourth quarter, commodities revenue at top U.S. banks tumbled by a third as tougher regulation curbed activity amid lackluster markets and sluggish demand for hedging, consultancy Tricumen said.

 (Editing by William Hardy)